oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_view_actions_module.rst

 ..
 Description

 - Perform actions on a View resource in Oracle Cloud Infrastructure
 - For *action=change_compartment*, moves a view into a different compartment.
-Protected views cannot have their compartment changed.
-Requires a `PRIVATE` scope query parameter.
+To change the compartment of a protected view, change the compartment of its corresponding resolver.

 ..
 Aliases